mattyoung101/slingshot/README.md

 - Full-compliance with SystemVerilog: SV is a complex language, and I do not (yet!) work in the industry, so I am basing this plugin off my own personal workload and the support of open-source tools like Slang.
-    - Parsing is done by the upstream Slang project, so any Slingshot bugs that are actually parse errors in Slang should be reported to them.
+    - Most parsing is done by an engine, not by Slingshot itself.
+Most parsing issues will be issues in these upstream engines, not Slingshot itself.
-    - If Slingshot is unable to understand your project structure (and you've configured it correctly), this is a bug in Slingshot and should be reported to us.
+    - If Slingshot is unable to understand your project structure (and you've configured it correctly), this is a bug in Slingshot and should be reported to me.
-    - We would welcome PRs to this project or Slang that fix any issues you encounter when applying Slingshot to industry designs, if you are able to contribute.
+    - If you are able to share snippets of code from your industry projects (unlikely), or produce minimum reproducible examples (more likely), these would be greatly appreciated.

 ## Implementation details
+Fundamentally, Slingshot is a fully modular interface between "engines", that do the real parsing work, and the LSP protocol.
+All LSP features, from completion to diagnostics, are driven by a backend "engine".
+Currently, completion is driven by sv-parser and diagnostics are driven by Verilator, but I aim to make these fully runtime configurable.
+Things Slingshot handles itself are project indexing and LSP communications.

 Slingshot is currently written in just Rust.
 In a past life, it was written in a mix of Rust and C++20 to interface with the Slang SystemVerilog frontend developed by Mike Popoloski.
 Unfortunately, that proved extremely difficult to work with from both the Rust and C++ side - the worst of both worlds, constant segfaulting, and a nightmarish build process.
-So that has been scrapped, and I'm trying just Rust for now. _However_, if sv-parser is not suitable for the task at hand, then we will probably move to a pure C++20 project with either Verible or Slang.
+So that has been scrapped, and I'm trying just Rust for now. _However_, if sv-parser is not suitable for the task at hand, then at this point I'll bundle a Slang executable that starts a server and communicates with the main Slingshot process via IPC.

-sv-parser does not have good error recovery support, and is less accurate than Slang.
+sv-parser does not have good error recovery support.
 Slingshot will therefore have to make a "best guess" attempt at providing useful feedback while the user is typing, probably by splicing lines that are causing errors.
-In an ideal world where I have unlimited time to dedicate to this project, I'd write a new SV parser using chumsky, but that is an absolutely mammoth task and a project into itself.
+In an ideal world where I have unlimited time to dedicate to this project, I'd write a new SV parser using chumsky, but that is an absolutely mammoth task and a project unto itself.
+This is massively annoying because one of Slingshot's _primary goals_ is accurate autocomplete.
+So, as nice as Rust is, if sv-parser is not capable of good enough error recovery to be useable, we will have no choice but to move to C++, which in turn will make the LSP side of things a massive pain.

-This project doubles as my way of learning Rust, so bare with me if it's not idiomatic.
-PRs are welcome, as always.
+Alto, to note, this project doubles as my way of learning Rust, so bare with me if it's not idiomatic.

 ## Licence
 Mozilla Public License v2.0